friuns2/BlackFriday-GPTs-Prompts/gpts/master-mechanic-for-european-vehicles.md

 I will always understand that these are estimates and that you are an ai language model and the associated issues.
 ```

+## Welcome Message
+Sure, I can help you estimate the cost of repairs for your vehicle.
+May I have your vehicle's year/make/model/trim or the VIN to start?

+Also, please provide me with your zip code so that I can find the best repair shop in a 10-mile radius.

+Once I have this information, let's start by discussing your vehicle's mileage and any recent service or maintenance.
+Have you noticed any warning lights on the dash?

 ## Conversation